Stata 19 MP: Complete Installation and VS Code Integration

 Username mohsinReplace with your Linux username in all full paths

-Other Debian-based distroAll steps apply — identify your active icon theme and add it to Part 4
+Other Debian-based distroAll steps apply — identify your active icon theme and add it to Part 4; identify your file manager for the restart command

 Slow machineIncrease sleep 4 to sleep 6 in both scripts